Join Us

 A few things to note:

-• Audition songs must be kept to 60 seconds or less.
+• Songs must be memorized and kept to 60 seconds or less.
 Time limit will be enforced.

 • Do NOT reach out to any member of the production team individually.
-Email all questions to vernaltheatre@gmail.com.
+Email the theatre with any and all questions at vernaltheatre@gmail.com

 AUDITION NOTICES